-Interested in proactive detection and malware and virus protection for your iOS device?
-AT&T Mobile Security helps protect your device from malware, viruses, and system threats.
+Interested in proactive detection and malware and virus protection for your Android and iOS phone?
+AT&T Mobile Security helps protect your phone from malware, viruses, and system threats.
 Learn more.

 The source of unwanted behaviors is often an app that the user downloaded to the device.
-Review third-party apps and update or uninstall recently installed apps if you suspect one of them is the problem.
+Safe Mode can help you confirm the problem is with a third-party app, or you can uninstall recently installed apps, if you suspect one of them is the problem.
 If all else fails, you can perform a factory reset on your device after backing up your data.

 Uninstall the apps that were downloaded or updated since the problem began.
-Oftentimes, issues will occur when using a specific app, which might indicate a problem with the app.
-If you are unsure which app is causing the issue, uninstall apps one at a time and begin with the ones that were installed most recently.
+Uninstall them one at a time and begin with the ones that were installed most recently.